 “We know that sexual misconduct and domestic violence are the most underreported crimes, and we know that it happens on every college campus.
 One in five women and one in 16 men are sexually assaulted while in college,” Williams said.
 “This grant will allow us to dedicate a full-time staff member to training and implementing policy and procedure on our campus that will help our students stay safe and to help one another with regard to domestic violence, sexual violence and stalking.”

 Williams calls the grant “a game changer” for institutions of higher education like Wilson.
 “It will impact every area of the college,” she said.
-“It will change the college culture to be more educated and supportive rather than to be afraid.”
+“It will change the college culture to be more educated about domestic violence and sexual abuse.
+Through this education, I hope students will feel more empowered to help and support one another.”

 Wilson’s Phoenix Against Violence (PAV) program encompasses the following objectives: